International Carnivorous Plant Society

 Carnivorous Plant Newsletter Archive

-The Carnivorous Plant Newsletter (CPN) is the official publication of the International Carnivorous Plant Society (ICPS).
+The Carnivorous Plant Newsletter (CPN, ISSN 0190-9215) is the official publication of the International Carnivorous Plant Society (ICPS).
 CPN is a color, quarterly journal that explores all things related to carnivorous plants.

 CPN is a hybrid journal.
-It has both scientific and popular articles.
-The ICPS makes all scientific and taxonomic articles and cultivar descriptions open access from the date of publication.
-All other articles are available only to members for six to nine months after publication.
+It has both popular and peer reviewed scientific articles.
+The ICPS makes all scientific and taxonomic articles and cultivar descriptions open access from the issue date.
+All other articles are available only to members for six months after the issue date.

 Active members of the ICPS receive printed copies of CPN.
 Members may also purchase available printed back issues, order a DVD with PDFs of past issues, or download PDFs of all issues from the ICPS ClubExpress website.
 Everyone may view PDFs of all publicly available articles at this website.